owid/sdg-tracker.org/pages/peace-justice.md

 **_Substantially reduce corruption and bribery in all their forms._**

+Corruption is an issue imposing political, economic, and environmental costs to societies around the world.
+The effective functioning of institutions and political systems requires the development of trust and in transparent governance.

+The illegal nature of corruption makes [data collection and availability](https://ourworldindata.org/corruption#definitions-measurement-and-data-quality) difficult.
+Below we present global trends in bribery incidence.
+Further details on Corruption can be found at our entry [here](https://ourworldindata.org/corruption).

 <iframe src="https://owid.cloud/grapher/bribery-incidence-of-firms-experiencing-at-least-one-bribe-payment-request" style="width: 100%; height: 600px; border: 0px none;"></iframe>

 ## Target 16.8